Choosing the Right Rental Equipment · · 17 min read

 Returning the Trailer

-Returning a vehicle involves several critical steps to avoid unexpected fees and ensure a hassle-free experience.
-Begin by thoroughly cleaning the vehicle and eliminating any debris, as numerous leasing businesses impose cleaning charges that can be significant.
-For example, average cleaning charges for mobile units can differ greatly, with New Jersey having the highest average cleaning expense at $82.38, while New Mexico holds the lowest at $38.69.
+Returning a trailer involves several critical steps to avoid unexpected fees and ensure a hassle-free experience.
+Start by thoroughly cleaning the trailer and removing any debris, as many rental companies impose cleaning fees that can be substantial.
+For instance, average cleaning fees for trailer rentals can vary significantly, with New Jersey having the highest average cleaning cost at $82.38, while New Mexico has the lowest at $38.69.
+It's also essential to refill the gas tank in accordance with the rental agreement's fuel policy, which is a common requirement across most rental companies.

-According to Michelle Payne, a CPA with over five years of experience working with non-profit organizations, "Proactive communication can significantly reduce misunderstandings and enhance the overall leasing experience."
-It’s advisable to familiarize yourself with the specific return policies of your leasing company, as these can differ widely.
+According to Michelle Payne, a CPA with over five years of experience working with non-profit organizations, "Proactive communication can significantly reduce misunderstandings and enhance the overall rental experience."
+It’s advisable to familiarize yourself with the specific return policies of your rental company, as these can differ widely.
 By following these best practices and considering Turno's role in streamlining vacation rental operations, you can navigate the trailer return process efficiently and with confidence, mitigating common issues such as unexpected fees or disputes.

 Conclusion